NotLemon/AniList-Manual/before-you-begin/romanization.md

-# Romanisation
+# Romanization

-Romanisation of names and titles is done in a variation of [Traditional Hepburn](https://en.wikipedia.org/wiki/Hepburn_romanization#Variants).
+The romanization of names and titles is done in a variation of [Traditional Hepburn](https://en.wikipedia.org/wiki/Hepburn_romanization#Variants).

 * Macrons are _**not**_ used.
 * Loanwords are written properly in their respective languages  \(Example: _Maid_ instead of _Meido_\).